Product Name:

 Antibody Cross Reactivity: Weak immunoreactivity on protein dot blots with recombinant human ERK2 and ERK5.
 No cross-reactivity in A431, A549, HepG2 and Jurkat cells, except for a strong ~170 kDa protein in Jurkat cells, which was also more weakly detected in A431 cells.

 Scientific Background: ERK1 (MAPK3) is a protein-serine/threonine kinase of the CMGC group and MAPK family.
 It functions as a central component of the MAP kinase intracellular signalling pathway.
 Phosphorylation at T202 and Y204 by MEK1 and MEK2 increases its phosphotransferase activity.
+Upon mitogenic stimulation, phosphorylation causes its translocation from the nucleus to the cytoplasm, inactivating its repressor function.
 Depending on the cellular context, this pathway is involved in the regulation of cell growth, survival, adhesion, or differentiation.
 More than 500 substrates have been identified for these MAP kinases.
 ERK1 activation leads to its translocation from the cytosol to the nucleus where it can target substrate proteins involved in cell cycle regulation; Cyclin D1, suppression of apoptosis; BCL2 and BAD, tumour supression; p53, cell migration; PAI-1, and MHCII mediated immune response; PPARg1.
 ERK1 appears to be a tumour requiring protein (TRP).
 The active form of the protein kinase normally acts to promote tumour cell proliferation.
 Dysfunction of MAPK3 expression and activity has been observed in a variety of cancers.
 Predominantly over-expression of MAPK3 or constitutive activation has been observed in cancer cell lines.
 Generally, activation of MAPK3 does not appear to be due to mutations in the protein itself but rather aberrant signalling in upstream factors including Raf, Ras and epidermal growth factor receptor.
 MAPK3 may also have a role in promoting metastasis in invasive tumours.
-Mutations resulting in the activation of the MAPK3 protein, but not necessary the over-expression of the MAPK3 protein, have been associated with tumourigenesis in several cancer types.
+Mutations resulting in the activation of the MAPK3 protein, but not necessary the over-expression of the MAPK3 protein, have been associated with tumorigenesis in several cancer types.
+This description may include information annotated by UniProt and/or Google AI.